vives-projectweek-2021/project-repository-rc_racers/README.md

 ## How it works
 We mounted a ESP32 camera onto the car which sets up a server that streams the live feed.
 The data then goes to the central webserver which displays the feed to the user and sends inputs to the S-brick through bluetooth.
-We also have the start/finish that sends a signal when the something passes through it, this sends a signal using the mqtt protocol using mosquito.
+We also have the start/finish that sends a signal when the something passes through it using a IR led and receiver, this sends a signal using the mqtt protocol in mosquito.

 ## Materials

 - Lego RC Tank
 - Controlled via S-Brick (Bluetooth)
-- Using arduino LCD to measure speed.
-- NFC: to activate checkpoints.
-- Using light sensor for start/stop
+- ESP32 camera for live feed
+- checkpoint made with builder blocks
+- IR led and transistor(receiver)
+- raspberry pi to send receiver data to webserver

 ## Members